 You only hear these words like one or two months out of a twelve month year!
 Let people say Merry Christmas!
 Let people say Happy Hanukkah!
 Let people say Happy Holidays!
 Literally none of these words cause any harm!
-It's no different from saying Happy Easter or Happy Passover in the spring months.
+It's no different from saying Happy Easter, Happy Passover, or Happy Resurrection Sunday in the spring months.

 I don't say "Merry Christmas" to bring people discomfort or to shove my privilege into others' faces, although I am trying to see things from the opposing perspectives.
 I say it because I want to and because I have the freedom and right to and I want to exercise that.
 It is MY tradition.
 It is MY celebration and I want to express it the way I want to.
 But I don't just do it for myself.
 I do it for the Christmas celebrating customers that come in and respond enthusiastically with a sigh of relief when they see someone who actually says it and is not afraid to.
 I do it for the people who serve me when I patronize somewhere and others to give them the permission to say it back to me because perhaps in their workplace they aren't even allowed to or they just want to be careful because you don't know what an individual celebrates just by looking at him or her.

 It's amazing.
 We are a country that constantly preaches and prides ourselves with religious freedom and tolerance and yet we are still having this discussion.